Zone OCR and Dynamic OCR

 - If surrounding lines or text on the document are too close, they can encroach on the zone

-SimpleIndex overcomes these limitations by using Dynamic OCR technology to locate the desired text even when it moves around on the page.
+SimpleIndex overcomes these limitations by using Dynamic OCR technology to extract values from anywhere on the page.
 Our simplified version of Dynamic OCR works great for many types of documents at a fraction of the cost of other solutions.

 Dynamic OCR Examples